Pursuit of six teens in stolen Jeep draws 'mass response,' Tulsa police say

-The pursuit of a stolen SUV that crashed downtown early Friday morning resulted in all six teenage occupants being taken into custody after a "mass response" from Tulsa police.
+The pursuit of a stolen SUV that crashed downtown early Friday resulted in all six teenage occupants being taken into custody after a "mass response" from police.

-Several from the group, ranging from 14 to 17, fled after they crashed around Fourth and Peoria, striking a power pole before the stolen Jeep Grand Cherokee came to a stop, according to a police news release.
+Several teens from the group, ranging from 14 to 17, fled after they crashed around Fourth Street and Peoria Avenue.
+The stolen Jeep Grand Cherokee had struck a power pole before coming to a stop, according to a Tulsa Police Department news release.

 "Thanks to mass response by officers in Riverside Division and Gilcrease Division and the invaluable helicopter unit, all four that fled were all apprehended," Lt.
 Brandon Davis said in the release.
 "The stolen vehicle, a firearm, and a credit card not belonging to any occupants were recovered."

-Two of the occupants, ages 16 and 17, were arrested on complaints including possession of a stolen vehicle, eluding officers, unlawful possession of a firearm and driving without a license.
-The other four were released to their parents custody with a citation for curfew violations.
+Two occupants, ages 16 and 17, were arrested on complaints including possession of a stolen vehicle, eluding officers, unlawful possession of a firearm and driving without a license.
+The other four were released to their parents' custody with a citation for curfew violations.

 People are also reading…

-Officers from Riverside Division had located the stolen SUV around 1 a.m. and attempted a traffic stop just south of the Inner Dispersal Loop on Main Street.
-The driver then reportedly sped off, eluding officers as TPD's helicopter tracked the SUV's movements traveling downtown, the news release states.
+Officers from the department's Riverside Division had located the stolen SUV around 1 a.m. and attempted a traffic stop just south of the Inner Dispersal Loop on Main Street.
+The driver reportedly sped off, eluding officers as the Police Department's helicopter tracked the SUV's movements downtown, the news release states.

-City code establishes a curfew for minors, with statutory exceptions, 11 p.m.-6 a.m.
-Sunday-Thursday, and midnight on weekends.
+City code establishes a curfew for minors, with statutory exceptions, from 11 p.m.-6 a.m.
+Sunday-Thursday and starting at midnight on Friday and Saturday nights.